 A battery supplies the 'force' that makes the electrons move.
 This force is called the voltage.
-The bigger the voltage the more force.
-Mains electricity which is 240 volts is more powerful than an ordinary 9 volt battery.
+The bigger the voltage the more force there are.

-Currents are measured in amps, and voltages are measured in volts (after the scientists Ampere and Volta).
-Voltages are sometimes called potential differences, or electromotive forces, but we won't use these terms here.
+Currents are measured in Amps, and voltages are measured in Volts, (which named after the scientists Ampere and Volta).
+Voltages are sometimes called potential differences, or electromotive forces, but we will not use these terms here.